GaloisM/Risk-and-Performance-/README.md

 These strategies are deliberately simple.
 The point is to make the risk-return trade-off visible instead of hiding it inside a complex optimizer.

 ## Repository Structure
+if u want to look at the results and the raport stronglt sugest you to just look at teh Risk_raport.pdf

 ```text
 .